sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-businessprocess-store/spa-acquire-businessprocess-store.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Acquire a Template Project from the Store
+# Acquire a Template Project From the Store
 <!-- description --> Import a sample business process from the SAP Build store.

 ## Prerequisites